-A bitcoin miner doesn’t do any digging, but they are using a computer to try and solve a puzzle, that is, verifying a ‘block’ of transactions on the bitcoin network.
+A bitcoin miner doesn’t do any digging, but they are using a computer to try to solve a puzzle, that is, verifying a ‘block’ of transactions on the bitcoin network.
 As transactions take place on the bitcoin network, they are recorded in ‘blocks’ which also include a reference to the block that preceded it.
 It’s a miner’s job to review these blocks of information and verify their legitimacy in the network.
 The references, combined with the network’s peer-to-peer verification, is what makes the system so secure.
 Anyone trying to hack the system would need to alter the references for thousands of blocks of information, as well as create new ones and get them accepted by the network.

 Mining benefits the whole network because bitcoin miners are spread throughout the whole world and it’s their responsibility to monitor transactions that are being made to regulate the system.
-The reason why bitcoin mining appeals to individuals however is that they have the potential of being rewarded with valuable bitcoin tokens if they are successful.
+The reason why bitcoin mining appeals to individuals however, is that they have the potential of being rewarded with valuable bitcoin tokens if they are successful.

 Is bitcoin mining profitable?

-Bitcoin mining has become more and more profitable as the value of the crypto currency has increased, however consideration needs to be given to hardware requirements and running costs.
+Bitcoin mining has become more and more profitable as the value of the cryptocurrency has increased, however, consideration needs to be given to hardware requirements and running costs.

 In the beginning, people were using their laptops to mine bitcoin, so it was relatively easy to mine.
-Nowadays people and organisations have high performance computers setup, sometimes referred to as ‘rigs’, that are used for one sole purpose – to mine bitcoin.
+Nowadays people and organisations have high-performance computers setup, sometimes referred to as ‘rigs’, that are used for one sole purpose – to mine bitcoin.
 This is because as more miners enter the network, competition increases, and so does the ‘difficulty rate’ to solve the puzzle and earn bitcoin, helping stabilise the production of bitcoins into circulation.
-However the increased difficulty requires more powerful computers.
+However, the increased difficulty requires more powerful computers.

 Additionally, as the computational requirements increase, so does the level of electricity needed to power the mining firmware and hardware.

-While it’s easy to calculate your net profit with bitcoin mining because you know the nature of difficulty, you know the performance of your miners and you know your running costs - there’s plenty of calculators available online to help.
+While it’s easy to calculate your net profit with bitcoin mining because you know the nature of the difficulty, you know the performance of your miners and you know your running costs - there’s plenty of calculators available online to help.
 What you don’t know is the value of bitcoin, so you depend on its volatility.